 While many funds share the same target date, their fees, asset mix and performance can vary dramatically, depending on the fund family that manages it.

 Fees, for example, are impacted greatly by the size of the plan -- larger plans benefit from economies of scale -- and whether a fund is actively or passively managed.
 Actively managed funds typically cost more.

-The average annual expense ratio for target-date funds is 1.09 basis points, according to Morningstar.
-Actively managed funds have an average expense ratio of 1.28 percent of net asset value.
+The average annual asset-weighted expense ratio for target-date funds is 0.84 percent, according to Morningstar.
+Actively managed funds have an average expense ratio of 1.29 percent of net asset value.

 Following Vanguard's lead, TIAA-CREF and Fidelity have recently introduced target-date funds that invest exclusively in passively managed funds, which keeps their expense ratios lower at around 20 basis points, says Brooks Herman, head of research for San Diego-based financial analytics firm BrightScope.